idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 1. Spot checking - SDMs should have a good "something is fishy" intuition, and should be able to independently and discreetly prove or disprove their intuition.
 1. Assessing people - Code is a major deliverable for developers and should be inspected as part of people assessment.
 1. Deep dive during major outages - In high risk, time critical situations like outages, you want your best people reviewing the changes, and this includes SDMs.
 If an SDM can't understand a high risk time sensitive code change, it can be, and should be simplified.

+### What engineering efficiency metrics should a manager monitor.

+Lots, but these 3 are probably high on the list:

+1/ How much time is spent in outages/livesite/maintenance (don't forget to include time that should be but isn't due to lack of monitoring)
+2/ How often can developers check in?
+3/ How long does it take for a change to get to production.

 ## Managing and Developing People